Lightning-Universe/Pose-app/docs/source/using_the_app.rst

 Additionally, the app comes with an example dataset if you want to explore, without needing to label your own data.

+The following docs detail how to launch the app and describe the individual tabs;
+for more information on specific workflows, see the :ref:`User guides<user_guides>`.

 **Launch the app**

 Once you have opened the Lightning Pose App Studio, you will see the following: